Meatball Stew (With Ground Chicken, 30 Minutes)

 meatball stew in skillet with spinach added

-Add baked meatballs to veggies and sauce.
-Add spinach and let it wilt.
+Add baked meatballs and spinach to veggies and sauce.
 Adjust seasonings to your taste.

 bowl of chicken meatballs in sauce with veggies